In Marriage, Different Isn’t Wrong, It’s Just Different: 5 Transformational Lessons From a Half Century of Marriage

 Before marriage opposites attract.
 But after marriage some of those differences can irritate and repel us from one another.

-After three years and 36,000 miles of marriage, the cute jokes and humor that entertained you before marriage can get old.
-Perhaps you need to learn some new jokes (Barbara’s suggestion to me about three months ago).
-Perhaps you need to consider “opening some windows” in your marriage and allow the fresh air of kindness enrich your relationship.
+After a few years of marriage, the cute jokes and humor that entertained you when you dated can get old and become a toxic irritant.
+Perhaps you need to learn some new jokes.
+Or just maybe, you need to consider “opening some windows” in your marriage and allow the fresh air of kindness to enrich your relationship.
 As Ephesians 4:31-32 says, “Let all bitterness and wrath and anger be put away from you.
 Be kind to one another, tenderhearted, forgiving one another as God in Christ forgave you.”

 Are you kind to your spouse?
 Or critical?
 Perhaps you need to try the “30-Day Kindness Challenge.”
 Think of how you can be kind to your spouse every day both in attitude and acts of kindness … for 30 days.
 And watch what happens.